stefangabos/Zebra_cURL/README.md

 ##Features

-- supports GET (with caching) and POST request, basic downloads as well as downloads from FTP servers, HTTP Authentication, and requests through proxy servers
+- supports GET (with caching), POST, HEADER, PUT, DELETE requests, basic downloads as well as downloads from FTP servers, HTTP Authentication, and requests through proxy servers
 - allows the running of multiple requests at once asynchronously, in parallel, but also as soon as one thread finishes it can be processed right away without having to wait for the other threads in the queue to finish
 - downloads are streamed (bytes downloaded are directly written to disk) removing the unnecessary strain from the server of having to read files into memory first, and then writing them to disk
 - provides a very detailed information about the made requests